 The photo has nothing to do with parking; I like gelato.
 Do people take photos of parking lots?;^)

 Here is a web site for Avignon parking lots.
 Scroll down to "Free and Guarded" and the lot we use is Parking de l'Ile Piot with the free shuttle bus.
 Avignon Parking Areas

 After reading about security problems at the pay-to-park places in Avignon, we elected to use the free parking space with advertised security.

 There are two massive free parking lots outside the city walls.
 Each has a free shuttle bus service to convenient stops closer to touristic areas of the walled city.
 Each has specific places for camper-cars (motor homes).

-Parking Ile Pilot is located on an island (would you believe Piot Island) between two arms of the Rhone River.
+Parking Ile Pilot is located on an island (would you believe Piot Island so I lied by using an "l" in the middle but it's easier to remember) between two arms of the Rhone River.
 Access is via the Pont Edouard Daladier the northern-most of two bridges straddling the two branches of the Rhone on the western side of the walled city.